-The Citrus Heights Police Department K9 Unit is led by Lt.
-Chad Courtney and Sgt.
-Nicole Garing.
-The unit currently has four K9 handlers who are partnered with their purebred German Shepherd or Belgium Malinois canines.
+The Citrus Heights Police Department K-9 Unit is led by Sergeant Kyle Shoberg and Lieutenant Nicole Garing.
+The unit currently has three K-9 handlers who are partnered with their purebred German Shepherd or Belgium Malinois canines.

-All dogs used by the Citrus Heights Police Department go through a battery of tests and hundreds of hours of training before being certified for use in the Patrol Services Division.
+All dogs used by the Citrus Heights Police Department go through a battery of tests and hundreds of hours of training before being certified for use in the Operations Division.

 The canines and handlers also participate in intensive on-going training to maintain and enhance their skills.
 Each canine is cross trained in criminal apprehension and narcotics detection.